Mrucznik/wonsz/README.md

 **The best of Viper & Cobra combined.**
 Ready to go solution for configurable CLI programs.

-## What is this?
+## What it does?

-You get configuration struct, that fields are automatically bound to:
+It creates configuration struct, that fields are automatically bound to:

 1. configuration file
 2. environment variables